How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Tools Needed: Compressed air, microfiber cloth, isopropyl alcohol (90%+), cotton swabs, small Phillips screwdriver, plastic spudger, tweezers (non-conductive).

-Safety First: Unplug the Furbo and remove from power source.
+Safety First: Unplug the Furbo and remove it from the power source.
 Work in a clean, well-lit area.
 Ground yourself to prevent static discharge to electronics.

 Step 2: External Cleaning

 Remove all treats.
 Use compressed air to blow through the treat chute from both ends.
-Wipe exterior with slightly damp cloth (never spray liquid directly on Furbo).
+Wipe the exterior with slia a slightly damp cloth (never spray liquid directly on the exterior).

 Step 3: The "Rice Method" for Crumbs